godalming123/tinytile/readme.md

 sudo dnf install wlroots wlroots-devel wayland-protocols-devel meson
 ```
 2. run `meson build`
+3. configure keyboard layout
+It is recomended that you change your keyboard layout from the default which is gb to your keyboards layout.
+This can be changed by editing `config.h` and ounce you have started tinytile, it will only change again if you:
+  - modify `config.h`
+  - rerun `ninja -C build` and `ninja -C build install`
+  - relaunch tinytile.
 3. run `ninja -C build`
 4. run `ninja -C build install`
+5. run tinytile with the command `tinytile`

 # Usage
 ## Default keybindings